kylos101/twilio-send-verify/README.md

 Refer to [twilio-check-verify](https://github.com/kylos101/twilio-check-verify) to check verification codes.

-## Usage
+## Overview

-This function handles requests to ask Twilio to send a verification code via:
+This function requests Twilio to send a Verification Code via a channel:

 - sms
 - call
 - email (requires extra setup in Twilio, which is not covered here)

-A verification code delivered via SMS may look like:
+When the verification code arrives (which is super fast) it looks like this:

 ```
 Your <COOL_APP_NAME> verification code is 123456.